matanui159/jebp/README.md

   `JEBP_IMPLEMENTATION` and then include `jebp.h`.
 - `jebpview.c` is a demo program using SDL2 to show a WebP image.
 Use it with `jebpview <WebP image>`.
-- `meson.build`, `meson_options.txt`, `.clang-format` and `cross` are Meson and
-  Clang-format files to help with development and CI.
+- `CMakeLists.txr` and `dev` are build and development files to help with development and CI.
 They build `jebpview`, E2E tests and the fuzz test, along with making it easier to run tests and format code.
 The cross files are designed to run in the CI.
 - `.gitignore`, `.gitattributes` and `.github` are you standard git and GitHub information files.
 Notably, included inside of `.github` is a CI to test JebP on various supported platforms (see below).
-- `test` and `fuzz` are where the E2E tests and fuzz test are (using `libFuzzer`).

 ## What platforms are supported?
 Any compiler that is configured to support at-least C99 (VLA support is not